miikka/patterns/documentation.md

 ## CHANGELOG

-Always keep a changelog.
+Always keep a human-readable changelog.
 Highlight the breaking changes.
+If you need a template, see [Keep a CHANGELOG](http://keepachangelog.com/en/).